You are here: Home > Strategies > Working Out Poker Percentages

 16 + 2 = 18

-18% is a little over 5 to 1.
+18% is a little over 5:1.
 You are being offered 6 to 1 pot odds and so should definitely call.

 Let's look at it again, this time with an all in situation.